BroadbandForum/usp/specification/extensions/iot/index.md

     IoTCapability.1.MultiLevelSensor.ValueNames = "Latitude,Longitude"
 ```

-This example uses the parameter `ValueNames` to provide information about the individual value meanings.
+This example uses the Parameter `ValueNames` to provide information about the individual value meanings.

 #### Enum Sensor